Dimaslg/osintBOX/README.md

 maltego
 google-earth-pro

+# Tool requirements

+Osintgram only works if you provide it with a valid Instagram account.
+You can do that by typing "make setup" on /Tools/Osintgram folder.
+Phoneinfoga will show an error if you dont provide a numverify API.
+You can get one for free by registering on their site https://numverify.com/.

 # Bookmarks

 The file bookmarks.html contains a series of handpicked websites that are usuful for OSINT investigations.
 Guides about how to import them:
 https://support.mozilla.org/en-US/kb/import-bookmarks-html-file
 https://support.google.com/chrome/answer/96816

 # Demo
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/TaEbiyak8T8/0.jpg)](http://www.youtube.com/watch?v=TaEbiyak8T8 "osintBOX")